ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 * Real-time (streaming) aggregated customer activities with intraday revenue figures and real-time funnel status.
 * Customer behavior information, such as demographics, shopping cart values, and so on.
-* A recommendation engine to encourage additional purchases through recommendations based on past buying behavior.
+* A recommendation engine to encourage additional purchases based on past buying behavior.

 Using functionality available in Watson Data Platform, LocalCart's data scientists and application developers create assets in the form of Jupyter notebooks.
 Notebooks can include text instructions, runnable code, and output including charts and graphs.   <!-- with links to each notebook in the advo beta project -->(links pending beta website)